On this page

 Complaints or suggestions about myGov can be made using Centrelink Feedback Form.
 If you use this form, you will be asked for your Centrelink Customer Reference Number (see the next section).

 If you don’t have a Centrelink CRN, choose the Third Party Organisation option at Step 2 on the feedback form, enter myGov as the organisation name and complete your details.
 Ensure you make it clear your complaint relates to myGov so it is directed to the myGov team.

 For problems linking the ATO to your myGov account, check the ATO information at this link.

 Aussies who deal regularly with Centrelink usually have a Centrelink online account to submit claims, receive reminders and report income and activity requirements.
 By registering for myGov, you can link your existing Centrelink online account and undertake these activities through myGov.

 Regular Centrelink users also have a CRN, which is listed on Centrelink correspondence or your Health Care Card if you have one.
 To obtain a CRN, you need to visit your nearest Centrelink service centre and confirm your identity.

 For more information on myGov and super…

-If you are seeking general information on how to check up on your lost super or the Age Pension rules or eligibility for the Commonwealth Seniors Health Card, see the following SuperGuide articles:
+For general information on lost super, the Age Pension rules or eligibility for the Commonwealth Seniors Health Card, see the following SuperGuide articles: